zwbetz-gh/zwbetz/content/blog/java-list-cheatsheet/index.md

 // Some numbers in [1, 2, 3] are even? true
 ```

-## Does every list value meet the condition?
+## Do all list values meet the condition?

 ```java
 List<Integer> numbers = createNumbers();